-STANDARDS FOR THE SUBDIVISION OF LOTS
+STANDARDS FOR THE SUBDIVISION OF LOTS Note - This is a new sub-section proposed to be added t would increase the permitted density in this zoning dist -

-Gross density (lots/acre) 8 lots per acre
+Gross density (dwelling units/acre) 8 dwelling units per acre

 Minimum lot frontage 50 feet

 STANDARDS FOR BUILDING AND STRUCTURE HEIGHT, WIDTH, AND PLACEMENT

 Minimum yard

 - Front 20 feet

-- Side 12 feet; none in between connected units
+- Side 12 feet; none in between

+connected units

 - Rear 20 feet

 - Accessory residential structures in rear yard

-Side 3 feet
+Side 5 feet

 Rear 5 feet

-Maximum structure height 1
+Maximum Primary structure height 1

-- Two- Family 35 feet
+- Two- Family 38 feet

 - Townhouse 38 feet

-- Multi- Family - Fence 2 42 feet
+- Multi- Family 42 feet

+- Accessory Residential Structure (a special exception Height of existing primary

+may be granted to exceed max) residential structure

+- Fence 2

 - Security 8 feet

 - Agricultural 5 feet

 - Ornamental

 Side and Rear 8 feet

 Front 4 feet

 Parking Location Rear yard only

-1Height of structures may be further restricted by of the Kent County Airport Safety Requirements as defined in SECTION 35.4 ZONING DISTRICT SPECIFIC DESIGN STANDARDSof this Ordinance.
-Except in an area defined as the Kent County Airport Safety Area, the height limitations do not apply to: belfries; ornamental towers and spires; church spires; public monuments; commercial radio, personal wireless facility, and television towers less than 200 feet in height; stage towers or scenery lofts; tanks; conveyors; silos and corn dryers; elevator bulkheads; fire towers; water towers; stand pipes; and flag poles.
+- 1 Height of structures may be further restricted by of the Kent County Airport Safety Requirements as defined in this Ordinance.
+Except in an area defined as the Kent County Airport Safety Area, the height limitations do not apply to: belfries; ornamental towers and spires; church spires; public monuments; commercial radio, personal wireless facility, and television towers less than 200 feet in height; stage towers or scenery lofts; tanks; conveyors; silos and corn dryers; elevator bulkheads; fire towers; water towers; stand pipes; and flag poles. - 2 Fences do not need to meet yard requirements.

-Figure 16: Regulatory diagram of a lot with multi-family housing in the Village District.
+Figure 14: Regulatory diagram of a lot with multi-family housing in the Village District.

-SECTION 26 INTENSE VILLAGE DISTRICT
+SECTION 8 INTENSE VILLAGE DISTRICT (IV)

-The purpose of this district is to provide for a high quality and well designed mix of commercial, office, and residential areas with emphasis on uses and intensities that make efficient use of public facilities and limit sprawling development.
-It is intended that residences, shops and offices are in close proximity to each other as is found in the traditional village pattern and that the resulting mix of uses form lively, prosperous neighborhoods that serve as an attractive place to live, work, shop, and play.
+The purpose of this district is to provide for a high-quality and well-designed mix of commercial, office, and residential areas with an emphasis on uses and intensities that make efficient use of public facilities and limit sprawling development.
+It is intended that residences, shops, and offices are in close proximity to each other, as is found in the traditional village pattern, and that the resulting mix of uses form lively, prosperous neighborhoods that serve as an attractive place to live, work, shop, and play.
 The district may act as a transition between town and the more rural areas of the County.
 Buildings in this district shall be oriented to the street and provision made for pedestrian access so that the character of the area is interpreted as pedestrian.